hippylib/hippylib2muq/INSTALL.md

 All the packages above can be installed via `pip` or `conda`.

-Once the required packages are installed, type `make html` from `doc` folder to build the documentation, then the document is available at `doc/build/html/`.
+Once the required packages are installed, run `make html` from `doc` folder to build the documentation, then the document is available at `doc/build/html/`.